-You can find contact information at www.aias.org/about/crew and can always contact us at freedom@aias.org

-AIAS FORUM and Grassroots: Directors and chapter leaders will share their success and learn more about issues related to the AIAS FBD program by attending a series of lectures/seminars on creating/managing an AIAS FBD team, locating a client, collecting funds and materials, etc.
+You can find contact information at www.aias.org/about/crew and can always contact us at freedom@aias.org AIAS FORUM and Grassroots: Directors and chapter leaders will share their success and learn more about issues related to the AIAS FBD program by attending a series of lectures/seminars on creating/ managing an AIAS FBD team, locating a client, collecting funds and materials, etc.

-Chapters interested in applying for an NCARB Grant must have a representative from their school attend all FBD Sessions at Grassroots in order to be eligible.
+Chapters interested in applying for an NCARB Grant must have a representative from their school attend all FBD Sessions at Grassroots or commit to having a member attend all FBD Sessions at the upcoming Grassroots in order to be eligible.